 Please note: A non-reportable residence can still be grounds for a conflict of interest and may be disqualifying.

-Interests in real property held through a blind trust (See Reference Pamphlet, page 16, for exceptions.)
+Interests in real property held through a blind trust (See Reference Pamphlet.)

 To Complete Schedule B:

 - Report the precise location (e.g., an assessor's parcel number or address) of the real property.

 - Check the box indicating the fair market value of your interest in the property (regardless of what you owe on the property).

 - Enter the date acquired or disposed only if you initially acquired or entirely disposed of your interest in the property during the reporting period.